 Overview and Objectives

 The mission of the RDA is to build the social and technical bridges that enable the open sharing of data use and re-use.
 As a cross-cutting organization that simultaneously builds the data community, the RDA serves the broader research community and strengthens the integration between the two.
-At 10,500+ members from more than 145 countries, the RDA community spans domain disciplines (genomics, marine science, agriculture, social science, digital humanities, chemistry, materials science, Earth and space sciences, biomedical and health science, etc.), information disciplines (computer science, information science, library science, archival science) and practitioners and professionals from data-focused and data-enabled organizations and enterprises.
+The RDA community spans domain disciplines (genomics, marine science, agriculture, social science, digital humanities, chemistry, materials science, Earth and space sciences, biomedical and health science, etc.), information disciplines (computer science, information science, library science, archival science) and practitioners and professionals from data-focused and data-enabled organizations and enterprises.
 A key strength of the RDA is the establishment of global regions to support and sustain the entire system.
-Specific objectives of the RDA-US include building and capitalizing on expanding the knowledge of open use and re-use of data sharing within the US, supporting global operations and strengthening the data science infrastructure community.
+Specific objectives of the RDA-US include building and capitalizing on expanding the knowledge of open use and re-use of data sharing within the US, supporting global operations, and strengthening the data science infrastructure community.

 Representing a single component of the larger Region of the Americas, the RDA-US constitutes roughly 25% of the entire RDA membership, hailing from all 50 states.
 During FY20, the RDA-US community increased its collaboration with organizations within the national and international data community.
 Partnerships, regional engagement, and joint projects and groups reinforced the mission of RDA and the RDA-US to connect organizations with shared interests in overcoming challenges related to research data sharing.
 Members within the RDA-US currently serve as co-Chairs of more than 27% of the global RDA group leadership roles.

-Funders of the RDA-US include the Alfred P. Sloan Foundation, the National Science Foundation, the National Institute of Standards and Technology and the Gordon and Betty Moore Foundation, as well as other foundations.
+Funders of the RDA-US include the National Science Foundation, the National Institute of Standards and Technology, the Alfred P. Sloan Foundation, and the Gordon and Betty Moore Foundation, as well as other foundations.

 Adoption of Recommendations and Outputs